NASA-SW-VnV/ikos/analyzer/README.md

 ### Entry points

-By default, IKOS assumes the entry point of the program is `main`.
+By default, the analyzer assumes the entry point of the program is `main`.
 You can specify a list of entry points using the `--entry-points` parameter:

 ```
 $ ikos --entry-points=foo,bar test.c
 ```

+IKOS analyses each entry point independently, as if they were running in different processes.

 ### Optimization level